Utility work and concrete pours south of Colman Dock to continue next week

 Here’s a snapshot of construction activities occurring over the next week:

-- Excavation of soil to prepare for installation of the new seawall south of Colman Dock.
+- Utility installation work in the work zone south of Colman Dock.

 What you can expect:

-- Utility work beneath the central waterfront piers is scheduled to continue.
+- Utility work beneath the central waterfront piers will continue.
 This work will be conducted from a work platform and skiffs that are visible in the vicinity of Waterfront Park.
 The schedule and timing of this work is dictated by the tides and is subject to change based on water conditions.